alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 Specifically, conversations with colleagues have nudged me toward containerization rather than working with dev servers and/or serverless deployment targets.

-Why I've been entertaining the idea:
+Why I'm entertaining the idea:
 1. reduced environment- and infrastructure-specific bugs, and
 2. have granular control over the scalability, latency, and other important aspects of my services